 Besides the clean air and the long hours of sunshine, Wengen also has 50 km of winter hiking trails and toboggan runs that may appeal to non-skiers.

 Reason #7: Wengen has Access to 500 KM of Hiking Trails in the Summer

 The Jungfrau region offers over 500 km of marked walking paths and 15 mountain cable cars that provide perfect vantage points.
 For instance, take a trip between Wengen and Kleine Scheidegg for an amazing view of the Eiger, Mönch, and Jungfrau.

 The moderately challenging Eiger Trail path at the foot of the north face offers breathtaking views.
 Further trails are located at the top, including the family-friendly Kleine Scheidegg Panorama Trail, which offers sweeping views of the surrounding mountains while winding along flat trails.

 Head to Wengenalp for a view of the valley, or hike up to Männlichen for a peaceful walk.
-Hiking up to Männlichen is peaceful because many choose to go with the cable car.
+Hiking up to Männlichen is peaceful because many choose to go by cable car.

 Reason #8: Wengen is Beautiful All-Year Round